hendrik49/go-mysql-jwt/README.md

 Create a Database called godb
 then run

-  $ ./migrate
+  $ go run migrate.go

 to Person table to be created

-then run
-	go get "github.com/gin-gonic/gin"
-	go get "github.com/go-sql-driver/mysql"
-	go get "github.com/appleboy/gin-jwt"

-Run the main go file and your API server will be up and running
+then the main.go file and your API server will be up and running

   $ go run main.go